rohitbakoliya/chefs-arena/README.md

 <br/>
 <br/>
-Note: Website Link might be broken because CodeChef API was accessible only in the hackathon
 <br/>
-For More details, contact at api@codechef.com
+For More details about CodeChef API, contact at api@codechef.com

 <br/>